Environmental Public Health Tracking: Gastroschisis Data

 Researchers estimate about 2,000 babies, or 1 out of every 1,953 babies, in the United States are born with gastroschisis each year.*

 *Mai CT, Isenburg JL, Canfield MA, Meyer RE, Correa A, Alverson CJ, Lupo PJ, Riehle‐Colarusso T, Cho SJ, Aggarwal D, Kirby RS.
 "National population‐based estimates for major birth defects, 2010–2014."
 Birth Defects Research.
 2019; 111(18): 1420-1435.

 Infants and children with gastroschisis are expected to have some problems since some of their organs are on the outside of the body.
 Direct contact with the amniotic fluid can irritate the exposed intestines and cause problems with movement of digested food and the absorption of nutrients.

 Since the intestines are not in their normal location, they can make it difficult for the lungs to expand into their normal location.
 The misplaced organs can make it difficult for the baby’s lungs to expand, which can cause breathing problems.
 Sometimes death of the bowel is a complication.

 Babies with gastroschisis are typically undergo surgery shortly after birth to correct these problems.
-Learn more on the CDC's Facts about Gastroschisis page.
+Learn more on the CDC's (Centers for Disease Control and Prevention) Facts about Gastroschisis page.